gaviral/AppledoreVR/README.md

-Assets/Plugins/                      : Don't know what this is for (needs to be looked into) Assets/screenshots/                  : For testing purposes (needs to be changed) Assets/Snapshots/                    : The one above or this one is useless BACKUP/PlayServicesResolver/         : For Android (pending deletion) Assets/google-services.json          : For Firebase connections (not sure; so look into this too) Assets/
+Assets/Plugins/                      : Don't know what this is for (needs to be looked into) Assets/screenshots/                  : For testing purposes (needs to be changed) Assets/Snapshots/                    : The one above or this one is useless Assets/PlayServicesResolver/         : For resolving firebase errors Assets/google-services.json          : For Firebase connections (not sure; so look into this too)

 **Assets**